Kristina01111000/Drws_site/README.md

 - See if i can get lines on about dr w page to go ¾ of the way across
 - putting blurb with book links on the homepage (around words from dr w )
 - Sell it as epub recommended for highest quality, also have available as a pdf
-- List book on its own page under holistic growth
 - free shipping in us
 - no shipping outside us
 - he is going to write a different description - he sent it, look at it to see if it is good